Sika5991/AIRCRAFT-WILDLIFE-STRIKE-/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Install the required dependencies listed in `requirements.txt`.
 3. Run the Jupyter notebooks in the order mentioned above to replicate the analysis.

-## Results

-Key findings from the analysis include:
-- Identification of top bird species involved in strikes.
-- Regional patterns revealing areas with high strike rates.
-- Statistical insights into the relationship between aircraft models and strike frequency.

 ## License